-Welcome to my practice.
-I am looking forward to helping you with your neurosurgical trouble.
-I know seeing a neurosurgeon can be frightening, but I hope to be able to alleviate some of that anxiety.
-One of the more difficult parts of seeing a doctor in today's medical system is the volume of paperwork that must be completed.
-Please fill out the following forms and bring in to clinic with you.
+Welcome to Alabama Neurological Surgery and Spine.
+We are looking forward to helping you with your neurosurgical trouble.
+Prior to your appointment, please print and fill out the following forms.
+Bring them to your clinic visit.
 Doing so will reduce the amount of paperwork you must do on the day of clinic and will help you to be seen faster.
-I look forward to seeing you soon.
+Please select your Neurosurgeon to access their forms .

 Insurance and Billing